How to Recover a Deleted Partition on Windows: All the Methods

 🗄️ Firmware Issues Drivers are an essential firmware component of your storage device.
 Outdated or corrupted storage device drivers will break down communication between your drive and Windows.
 Until it’s fixed, you won’t be able to access the data on the drive.

 Unless the hard drive has experienced physical damage, the partition should be recoverable.
-The quicker that you act, the higher of a chance that you have of successfully recovering the missing partition and the data that is on it.
+The quicker that you act, the better the chance you have of successfully recovering the missing partition and the data that is on it.

 How to Recover Specific Files from a Deleted Windows Partition

 Step 1.
-Download and install Disk Drill for Windows.
+Download, install, and open Disk Drill for Windows.

-Keep in mind that when installing Disk Drill you will have the best chance of success by installing it onto an external device such as an external hard drive or thumb drive.
-We want to maintain wear and tear on the storage device that we’re trying to recover data from so that the data on it is not overwritten.
+Keep in mind that when installing Disk Drill you will have the best chance of success by installing it onto a separate physical drive, be it internal or external.
+We want to avoid choosing the same physical storage device that we’re trying to recover data from, so that the data on it is not overwritten.

 Step 2.
 Scan your Windows computer.